 The first component, Immunization Competency Online Program, is comprised of 16 modules, and will take approximately eight to twelve hours to complete.
 Pharmacists must achieve at least 70% on the post-study online test prior to being enrolled in the practical workshop.

-The second component, Administration of Injections Workshop, is a full day workshop facilitated by pharmacists and nurses and includes practical training in administering subcutaneous and intramuscular injections.
-Pharmacists must successfully administer an intramuscular and a subcutaneous injection to receive a certificate of completion for the workshop.
+The second component, Administration of Injections Workshop, is training and certification on the hands on administration of injections.
+There is a virtual component and an in-person assessment where technicians must successfully administer an intramuscular and a subcutaneous injection to receive a certificate of completion for the workshop.